-My practice is concerned with the exploration of clay whilst also investigating the possibilities of a cross over of materials between glass and metal.
+My practice is concerned with the exploration of clay whilst also investigating the possibilities of a crossover of materials between glass, wood and metal.
 I embrace the techniques and tradition of clay but am always attempting to push the boundaries of this versatile medium.
-Most of my work is built with paper clay, which often challenges the pre-conceptions of the clay process.
-Colour and texture are essential for the production of my work.
-With the combination of glass, enamels, glazes, slips and coloured clays I have acquired many special techniques to produce the vibrant colours that are necessary for my creations.
+Most of my work is built with porcelain paper clay, yet I dip in and out of many ceramic processes from throwing to alternative firing techniques.
+I feel a great connection to working with a piece of the earth and by how the use of the other elements air, water and fire can transform a piece clay into the most wonderful creations.

 In August 2017, myself and good friend Linda Smyth co-curated the exhibition titled ‘Queeriosity’ in the Crescent Arts Centre, Belfast.
 This exhibition addressed the importance of visibility in the community.
 It was also an exciting opportunity to view and attend a celebration of all things queer.
 My own work within this exhibition had a focus on the representation of drag.
 This derived from revisiting themes on metamorphosis.
 The exhibition started because of the work I wanted to produce and ended up being so much bigger and more meaningful then I ever expected.
 I am a great supporter of LGBTQ rights, equality, and feminism, yet I am still grateful to have been part of such an exhibition.
 I was extremely humbled and amazed by the other artists in the exhibition, as well as the support from all the other businesses that helped this exhibition happen with no funding or money.